Friday, September 9, 2011

 It made making mistakes that much easier, and to forget.

-Through many, many, many, many, many laughs, some tears and occasional urge to hurt someone, I literally grew up in the aviation industry.
+Through many, many, many, many, many laughs, some tears and occasional urge to fight, I literally grew up in the aviation industry.

 Nothing will ever replace my memories I had with my airline and the friends I have made.